 Other benefits Is the child covered?
-Stem cell or bone marrow treatment This includes paying reasonable costs to a live donor to donate bone marrow or stem Yes cells.
+Stem cell or bone marrow treatment Yes This includes paying reasonable costs to a live donor to donate bone marrow or stem cells.
 It does not include any related administration costs.
 For example, we will not cover transport costs or the cost of finding a donor.
-See Section 4 - 'Organ and tissue donation' for more details The cost of wigs or other temporaryhead coverings or external prostheses needed because of cancer whilst the child is having treatment to kill cancer cells Yes - up to £400 a year for wigs or other temporaryhead coverings and up to £5,000 a year for prostheses.
+See Section 4 - 'Organ and tissue donation' for more details The cost of wigs or external prostheses needed because of cancer whilst the child is having treatment to kill cancer cells Yes - up to £150 a year for wigs and up to £5,000 a year for prostheses.